kisaacs/bpc-reading-group/README.md

 - **10/13**: ***No Meeting -- Fall Break***
 - **10/20**: ***No Meeting -- IEEE VIS***
 - **10/27**: "Culturally responsive computing: a theory revisited", Scott et al.
-- **11/03**: "Gender and Choosing a STEM Major in College: Femininity, Masculinity, Chilly Climate,and Occupational Values", Sion et al.
+- **11/04**: "Gender and Choosing a STEM Major in College: Femininity, Masculinity, Chilly Climate,and Occupational Values", Sion et al.
-- **11/10**: "The Equity Ethic: Black and Latinx College Students Reengineering Their STEM Careers toward Justice", McGee and Bently
+- **11/11**: No Meeting
-- **11/17**:
+- **11/18**: "The Equity Ethic: Black and Latinx College Students Reengineering Their STEM Careers toward Justice", McGee and Bently
-- **11/25**: No Meeting, Thanksgiving Break
+- **11/26**: No Meeting, Thanksgiving Break
-- **12/1**:
+- **12/2**:

 <!-- "What am I supposed to look like?"
 STEM Identity Narratives of Women
   of Color Pursuing a Computing Degree Through Vertical Transfer, Mary Jessica